Pyrénées-Orientales: Principal towns

-The most populous commune is Perpignan, the prefecture, home to about a quarter of the inhabitants of Pyrénées-Orientales.
-As of 2019, there are 7 communes with more than 10,000 inhabitants:
+The most populous commune is Perpignan, the prefecture, home to about one-quarter of the inhabitants of Pyrénées-Orientales.
+As of 2019, there were seven communes with more than 10,000 inhabitants:

 They are followed in decreasing order by Pia, Elne, Rivesaltes, Thuir, Céret, Le Soler, Bompas, Toulouges, Canohès and Prades, each of 6–10,000 inhabitants.

 Economy

 Pyrénées-Orientales is a wine-growing area and a tourist destination.